YajasD/Getting-and-Cleaning-Data-Project/Codebook.md

 Key Columns:

-subjectID: ID numbers of the 30 subjects.
+-subjectID: ID numbers of the 30 subjects.
-Activity: Descriptions of the activities.
+-Activity: Descriptions of the activities.

--Rest of the Columns:\
+-Rest of the Columns:

  [1] \'94subjectID"                    "Activity"                    \
  [3] "activityID"                   "tBodyAccmeanX"               \
  [5] "tBodyAccmeanY"                "tBodyAccmeanZ"               \